Skip to main content

 1. Source Data is Already Normalized

-If your source database uses normalized tables and you're using Holistics models directly on top (without a transformation layer), you may need to work with the snowflake structure as-is.
+If your source database uses normalized tables and you're modeling directly on top without a transformation layer (like dbt), you may need to work with the snowflake structure as-is.

 If the dimension hierarchy is used by many different fact tables, normalization ensures consistency and easier maintenance.